yt-dlp/yt-dlp/README.md

     --no-split-chapters              Do not split video based on chapters (default)
     --remove-chapters REGEX          Remove chapters whose title matches the given regular expression.
+Time ranges
+                                     prefixed by a "*" can also be used in place of chapters to remove the specified range.
+                                     Eg: --remove-chapters "*10:15-15:00"
+                                     --remove-chapters "intro".
 This option can
                                      be used multiple times
     --no-remove-chapters             Do not remove any chapters from the file (default)